openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Discontinue Audit Track Certificates
 ====================================

-Organizations that previously offered certificates to audit track learners who pass a course can discontinue generation of this type of certificate.
-For example, your organization may make a strategic decision to offer certificates only to learners who select an enrollment track other than "audit".
-In this case, learners can continue to audit courses, but they no will longer receive certificates.
+Organizations that previously offered certificates to audit track learners will no longer be able to grant certificates to these learners.
+Learners can continue to audit courses, but they will not be able to earn a certificate.

 For more information about course tracks, also called enrollment modes or enrollment tracks, see :ref:`enrollment track<enrollment_track_g>`.

-An outline of the steps you might take if your organization decides to stop offering certificates for learners in the audit track follows.

-#.
-Stop advertising audit track certificates for new courses.

-#.
-Identify running courses that offer an audit track certificate and, for
-   those courses, determine the course end date that is furthest in the future.

-#.
-Select a cutoff date for generating audit track certificates that is after
-   the last course end date identified in step 2.

-#.
-Set ``AUDIT_CERT_CUTOFF_DATE`` to a date in YYYY-MM-DD format.
-Specifying
-   this date ensures that certificates are not generated for audit track learners in any course after the specified date.

-The ``AUDIT_CERT_CUTOFF_DATE`` feature flag affects only the generation of audit certificates.
-Learners who audit courses continue to receive grades, which are shown on the course **Progress** page.

 *****************************************************